 2.1 Study Area

 The research was carried out in Immanuel General hospital, Eket, Akwa Ibom State, Southern Nigeria.
 The geographical coordinates of Eket is 4° 39’ 0” N, 7° 56’ 0” E. It is 153 meters elevation above the sea level.
-There are two seasons in Eket, the wet season is warm and overcast while the dry season is hot and mostly cloudy.
-Eket falls within the rainforest zone with rainfall almost throughout the year.
+There are two seasons in Eket; the wet season, which is warm and overcast, and the dry season, which is hot and mostly cloudy.
+Eket falls within the rainforest zone with rainfall occurring almost throughout the year.
 Over the course of the year, the temperature varies from 26-42°C and rarely below 26°C. Immanuel General Hospital is a secondary Health Care Centre with a capacity of 150 bedspace with various clinic services like Maternal and newborn care, Antenatal Care, Immunization, HIV/AIDS Services, Family planning, Nutrition, Child Survival, Accident and Emergency.

 2.2 Study Population